 Now let’s say that you have a bunch of user-generated videos.
 They could be video testimonials of your customers, for example.
 These are mostly selfie videos, and if we’re being honest they don’t look very nice.
 Instead of using these videos, you can add them in a nice, branded template that will keep their rawness which customers love, but again add a level of quality that’s going to allow them to stand out on social media.

 If you have a business that operates in different markets, you would need to repurpose your video content for specific cultures and languages.
-Because it’s so easy to mark which dynamic elements you want to swap, you can generate dozens of locally relevant videos from a single video template.
+Because it’s can be so easy to automatically repurpose content (more on that below) you can generate dozens of locally relevant videos from a single video template.
 This is important both for your marketing materials (e.g. acquiring new customers using video ads) and for your educational materials (e.g. educational videos for your existing customers that help you improve your retention rates).

 Want to start repurposing video content ASAP?